Pedicularis lapponica: Description

 Compared to P. lanata, P. lapponica has a breeding system with a lower capacity for outcrossing in West Greenland (Disko) and less morphological variation.

 It is perennial (in some cases biennial).

 Distribution

-P. lapponica is widely distributed on the northern hemisphere in the arctic and boreal zone.
+Pedicularis lapponica is widely distributed on the northern hemisphere in the arctic and boreal zone.

 In Greenland it is found in West Greenland between 62°N and 72°30’N and in East Greenland between 69°N and Bessel Fjord, 75°58'N.

 Habitat and ecology

-P. lapponica is hemiparasitic on a number of host species.
+Pedicularis lapponica is hemiparasitic on a number of host species.
 It is found in arctic to alpine tundras, heathlands, moist hummocky tundras, and dwarf shrub heath.